WiproOpenSource/openbdre/README.md

     * Pull BDRE source from this git repository.
 To find out your repository link navigate to the repository in this website and copy the https repo URL.

     ```git clone <BDRE git URL>```
-    * Now ```cd``` to the bdre source code folder that git created.
+    * Now cd to the bdre source code folder that git created.

 2. Database Setup
-    * Execute the `dbsetup.sh` script without any parameters as shown below.
+    * Execute the dbsetup.sh script without any parameters as shown below.
 In this example, we are going to use MySQL as BDRE backend as it's already available in the QuickStart VM.
 If you would like to use another database please select it accordingly.

+    ```sh dbsetup.sh```

     ```shell
     $ sh dbsetup.sh
     Supported DB